-Field Description DEFINED_AMOUNT The amount if the pool is not managed.
-AMOUNT The actual amount of the pool.
-FREE_AMOUNT The currently free amount.
-TOTAL_FREE_AMOUNT The currently free amount including the free amount of the pooled resources.
-CHILD_ALLOCATED The amount that was actually allocated with the children.
-EVALUATION_CYCLE The time interval in seconds at which a new evaluation of the target amount takes place.
-NEXT_EVALUATION_TIME The time when the next evaluation of the targe amount is to take place.
-ACTIVE_DISTRIBUTION The currently active distribution.
-TRACE_INTERVAL The trace interval is the minimum time in seconds between when Trace Records are written.
-TRACE_BASE The trace base is the basis for the valuation period.
-TRACE_BASE_MULTIPLIER The base multiplier determines the multiplication factor of the trace base.
-TD0_AVG The average resource allocation of the last $B = M^0$ seconds.
-TD1_AVG The average resource allocation of the last $B > M^1$ seconds.
-TD2_AVG The average resource allocation of the last $B > M^2$ seconds.
-LW_AVG The average allocation since the last time a Trace Record was written.
-LAST_WRITE The time the last Trace Record was written.
-COMMENT A comment that may exist for this object.
-COMMENTTYPE Type of comment, text or URL.
-CREATOR Name of the user who created this pool.
-CREATE_TIME The creation time.
-CHANGER Name of the last user who modified this pool.
-CHANGE_TIME Time of the last modification.
-PRIVS Abbreviation for the privileges for this object held by the requesting user.
-RESOURCES Table of pooled resources and pools.
-See also table 26.54 on page 403
+Continued from previous page Field Description AMOUNT The current amount of the pool FREE_AMOUNT The currently free amount TOTAL_FREE_AMOUNT The currently free amount including the free amount of the pooled resources CHILD_ALLOCATED The amount that was actually allocated with the children EVALUATION_CYCLE The time interval in seconds at which a new evaluation of the target amount takes place NEXT_EVALUATION_TIME The time when the next evaluation of the target amount is to take place ACTIVE_DISTRIBUTION The currently active distribution TRACE_INTERVAL The Trace_Interval is the minimum time in seconds between when Trace Records are written.
+TRACE_BASE The Trace_Base is the basis for the valuation period.
+TRACE_BASE_MULTIPLIER The Base_Multiplier determines the multiplication factor of the Trace_Base.
+TD0_AVG The average resource allocation of the last $B M^0$ seconds TD1_AVG The average resource allocation of the last $B M^1$ seconds TD2_AVG The average resource allocation of the last $BM^2$ seconds LW_AVG The average allocation since the last time a Trace Record was written LAST_WRITE The time the last Trace Record was written COMMENT A comment that may exist for this object COMMENTTYPE Type of comment, text or URL CREATOR Name of the user who created this pool CREATE_TIME The creation time CHANGER Name of the last user who modified this pool CHANGE_TIME Time of the last modification PRIVS Abbreviation for the privileges for this object held by the requesting user RESOURCES Table of pooled resources and pools See also table 26.55 on page 441 Continued on next page occuss more 2000 on page 111 show pool User Commands